 There has to be continuous learning and adapting to be a learning organization (Senge, 1990).
-One idea in introducing the Innovation Engine was to make it available to all the departments and units at the university hospital.
-The structure of the self-assessment and the terms used were therefore kept general, in order to make learning from each other possible.
-Since all the units and departments that run the Innovation Engine will use the same framework, the participating departments can look at each other's results and learn from each other.
+Nonaka (1994) performed important work in this field by discussing how knowledge is created and managed, and exploring tacit and explicit knowledge.
+One idea in introducing the Improvement Engine was to make it available to all the departments and units at the university hospital.
+The structure of the self-assessment and the terminology used were therefore kept general, in order to make learning from each other possible.
+Since all the units and departments that run the Improvement Engine will use the same framework, the participating departments can look at each other's results and learn from each other.
 This works for the actual assessment and for the action plans.
 Over time, the knowledge base will increase as more and more data are added.
-The Innovation Engine should be run at each department once or twice a year in order to facilitate continuous learning.
+The Improvement Engine should be run at each department once or twice a year in order to facilitate continuous learning.
 Many of the participants should be replaced each time, but some will remain in the group for more than one run in order to be able to relate back to previous discussions.